Full text index

 Conclusion

 Document management without full text search is not document management.
 Especially, when the number of documents raises, it is quick way to find what your are looking for.
 The downside is its extra configuration work for initially setting it up and afterwards updating the index.
-Since in SeedDMS both database and full text search may be used interchangeably, there is no reason to keep full text ѕearch off.
+Since in SeedDMS both database and full text search may be used interchangeably, there is no reason to turn full text ѕearch off.